 This process of discovering how to do that, feels like a journey to the center of the earth.
 It feels like I can’t see anything and I’m having to feel my way through this viscous liquid where movement and vision is compromised to the point of futility.

 I’m actually a blind man, feeling my way to freedom or nothing.
 I don’t know anything and I have to discover everything on my own.
 I know there are devices and books that can guide us.
 But sometimes, most of the time, we don’t even know what we don’t know; don’t even know what resources to search out.

 I know, only, that we are moved by stories that carry truth.
 You can feel truth in a story told well.
 Do the events have to be factually correct for it to be true?
 Of course not.
 Truth simply is.

 Truth is what is with you now.
 If a story can help you be present with what is true in your life now, it will resonate with others.
 When I read The Red Badge of Courage I was a 12-year-old boy and I was a coward.
 I was made so aware of this that I shuddered and could not put the book down.

 Now, a man, what am I afraid of?
 What is my truth?
-As a boy I was afraid of life and death because I didn’t think death was a reality.
+As a boy I was afraid of death because I didn’t think death was a reality.
 Sure, on the level of my brain, I understood I would die someday or the people I loved would.
 But I didn’t believe it.
 My truth was a belief in immortality.
 So, a story about a boy in battle and his attachment to life in battle was like seeing God.

 Now, a man, I know and feel and breath my mortality in and out all the time.
 I feel it and fear it but I no longer believe in in its opposite.
 Immortality is not my truth.
 What, then, is my truth?